50th Coast Artillery (United States): World War II

 Constituted 24 January 1942 as an inactive regiment and activated as the 50th Coast Artillery Regiment (155 mm gun) at Camp Pendleton, Virginia 1 February 1942, assigned to Provisional Coast Artillery Brigade.
 Regiments of this type began World War II with 24 155 mm M1918 guns on mobile mounts in six batteries of four guns each, and may later have received the 155 mm M1 gun.

 Battery A transferred to Tongatapu, Tonga Islands in South Pacific 15 March 1942.
 On 17 July 1942 Battery A redesignated 825th CA (155 mm Gun) Battery (Separate) and Battery A transferred back to Camp Pendleton, less personnel and equipment, and reorganized later in 1942.

-Battery B deployed to Efete, New Hebrides in the South Pacific, via the San Francisco Port of Embarkation, 2 March 1942 until January 1943, when it was redesignated 826th CA (155 mm Gun) Battery (Separate), and Battery B returned, less personnel and equipment, to Camp Pendleton.
+Battery B deployed to Efate, New Hebrides in the South Pacific, via the San Francisco Port of Embarkation, 2 March 1942 until January 1943, when it was redesignated 826th CA (155 mm Gun) Battery (Separate), and Battery B returned, less personnel and equipment, to Camp Pendleton.

 The 2nd and 3rd Battalions were activated and trained in February and March 1942.

 Headquarters and headquarters battery (HHB) transferred to Fort Crockett in the Harbor Defenses of Galveston 9 April 1942 to 4 May 1942, when personnel and equipment transferred to HHB 20th CA (Harbor Defense (HD)) Regt and HHB 50th CA transferred (less personnel and equipment) to Camp Pendleton.

 Regimental HHB, 3rd Battalion HHB, and Battery E arrived Galveston, Texas 9 April 1942.
 Sections (2 guns each) of Battery E assigned to Port Aransas and Sabine Pass, Texas.
 HHB 3rd Battalion posted at Fort Crockett 10 April 1942 to 21 October 1942.

 Battery F entrained for Fort Barrancas, Florida.
 Arriving 7 April 1942, Battery F moved by motor convoy to Fort Morgan, Alabama and established Temporary Harbor Defenses (THD) of Fort Morgan.
 3rd Battalion HHB with Batteries E and F transferred to the Gulf Sector, Southern Defense Command.

 HHB 50th CA was reorganized at Camp Pendleton 4 May 1942 using personnel of HHB, 244th CA (155 mm Gun) Regiment.